-Man who stuck his hand in jaguars exhibit at Jax Zoo hospitalized
+Man ‘swiped’ by jaguar after he put his hand in exhibit at Jax Zoo

 Jacksonville Fire-Rescue said the man, who was described as in his 20s, was taken to a hospital with non-life-threatening injuries.

 One witness said the man was egging on the jaguars in the exhibit before jumping the barrier.
-Another said she saw employees cleaning up a trail of blood the man taken out with his arm bandaged.
+Another said she saw employees cleaning up a trail of blood while the man was taken out with his arm bandaged.

 “This is an individual that wasn’t using his head,” deputy zoo director Dan Maloney said.
-“He stuck his hand in through the mesh that separates the jagaurs from the outside.”
+“He stuck his hand in through the mesh that separates the jaguars from the outside.”

 Maloney said if the jaguar had been able to latch on, “it would have been a very different story.”